MichaelMacaulay/Developer-DAO-Subgraph/README.md

-This is a sample subgraph for Developer DAO's $CODE token.
+This is a sample subgraph for Developer DAO's $CODE token and initial NFT project.